-We've rounded up the latest places for rent via rental sites Zumper and Apartment Guide to get a sense of what to expect when it comes to finding apartment rentals in San Francisco if you've got up to $2,200/month earmarked for your rent.
+We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to locating a place in San Francisco with a budget of $4,100/month.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.

-According to Walk Score's assessment, the surrounding area is a "walker's paradise," is great for biking and boasts excellent transit options.
+According to Walk Score's assessment, the surrounding area is a "walker's paradise," is bikeable and boasts excellent transit options.

 (See the complete listing here.)

 Finally, located at 77 Van Ness Ave., #802, here's a 532-square-foot studio condo that's listed for $4,100/month.

 In the furnished unit, you can expect hardwood floors, high ceilings, a dishwasher, in-unit laundry and a walk-in closet.
 The building offers assigned parking, a fitness center, a roof deck, a high-speed elevator and concierge service.
 Pet owners, inquire elsewhere: this spot doesn't allow cats or dogs.
 The rental doesn't require a leasing fee.